Mike Brown (safety)

-Mike Brown (born February 13, 1978) is an American former professional football player who was a safety for ten seasons in the National Football League (NFL).
-He was selected with the eighth pick of the second round of the 2000 NFL draft out of the University of Nebraska–Lincoln by the Chicago Bears.
+Mike Brown (born February 13, 1978) is an American former professional football player who was a safety for 10 seasons in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Chicago Bears in the second round of the 2000 NFL draft.
 Brown was ranked #49 in ESPN Chicago's "50 Greatest Bears" poll in 2012.

-High school career
+Early life

 Mike Brown graduated from Saguaro High School in Scottsdale, Arizona in 1996, where he played both football and baseball.

 In football, he was an All-State choice and ranked the top defensive back prospect in the country by SuperPrep, and named Arizona Player-of-the-Year by every major publication.
 Mike Brown was named the state's top running back and defensive back by The Arizona Republic, which was the first time in 10 years a player received both awards.
 Mike rushed for 2,036 yards (9.6 avg.) and 31 touchdowns as a senior.

 In baseball, he played center field and was an All-State choice as a senior, after batting .426, and posting 27 stolen bases.